Skip links

 Eat well

-This is very important in your process of recovering.
+This is very important in your process of recovery.
 You need to do away with junk food and stick to healthy eating.
 It is very tempting to resort to junk.
 However, it is not suitable for your rehab process.
-By taking good food, you reduce your risk of having mood swings.
+By eating good food, you reduce your risk of having mood swings.
 You should also drink enough water.

 Stay engaged